vitirover/academic_robot/README.md

  - In your robot page (click its name on the menu), you should be able to move the robot using the controller 🎮 icon on the map

-  - You can activate the robot live view from its camera using the camera icon on the map 👁️
+  - You can activate the robot live view from its camera using the camera icon on the map 👁️ (only if cameras are connected to the main board)

  - In the Scripts section, try out Scratch-like scripts.
 Use Control blocks to move the robot.
 Experiment, but ensure the robot is on the ground to prevent falls.⚠️

- - Please consult the Vitirover help section for using the standard robot functions ❓
+ - Please consult the Vitirover help section in our cloud for using the standard robot functions ❓

 # Python example scripts